YasaswiniMetla/YasaswiniMetla/README.md

 # Sai Yasaswini Metla
 Software Engineer | QA Automation | AI-Driven Development

-I’m a Associate Software Engineer at GlobalLogic with a foundation in QA Automation and a growing focus on software development and AI-driven engineering.
+I’m a Associate Software Engineer with a foundation in QA Automation and a growing focus on software development and AI-driven engineering.
 My work has involved building test automation frameworks, reviewing and debugging large codebases, and maintaining reliable CI/CD pipelines.

 Over time, I’ve shifted my focus from testing to **building and improving software systems**.
 I’m now working on projects that explore how **AI can evaluate, debug, and enhance code** — bridging my background in QA with my passion for software development.